 Mules

-Our partners own more than 100 mules which carry people or belongings.
+Our partner owns more than 100 mules which carry people or belongings.

 The difference between the mules that carry people and the mules that carry gear is that the ones for people are tamer.
 These animals pasture during autumn, winter and spring, it means, from the middle of March to the middle of November.
 Before starting with the summer season, these animals are tested and given medicine by veterinarians.
 They are treated with caution.